-Anal itching is also called pruritus ani which is a persistent need to scratch the bottom.
+Anal itching or pruritus ani causes a persistent urge to scratch the bottom.
 It can happen at any age but usually common between ages 30 and 50.
-Anal itching can be caused by skin related disorders that includes psoriasis, atopic dermatitis, excessive pressure in the anal area, excessive sweating and moisture around the anus, improper wiping of the area after a bowel movement and exposure to chemical-based perfumed.
+Generally, anal itching can be caused by skin related disorders that includes psoriasis, atopic dermatitis, excessive pressure in the anal area, excessive sweating and moisture around the anus, improper wiping of the area after a bowel movement and exposure to chemical-based perfumed.

 Causes of anal itching

 - Foods that cause irritation in the anus during bowel movement includes chocolate, caffeine, nuts, beer, dairy products spicy foods

 - Genital warts

 - Hemorrhoids can cause swollen blood vessels in the anal region